 I will always think of the Sacramento Kings version of Tyreke Evans as a point guard.

-Though some would list Tyreke Evans as as shooting guard, or even a small forward, when I watched him during his 4+ seasons with the Kings he was usually the main ball handler, so I’m listing him as a point guard for the sake of this list.
+Though some would list Tyreke Evans as a shooting guard or even a small forward, when I watched him during his 4+ seasons with the Kings, he was usually the main ball handler, so I’m listing him as a point guard for the sake of this list.

-Tyreke was a fan favorite in Sac-Town and was also one of the few notable and exciting players playing for the Kings during the ABYSMAL decade that was the the 2010’s.
+Tyreke was a fan favorite in Sac-Town and was also one of the few notable and exciting players playing for the Kings during the ABYSMAL decade in the 2010s.

 2010’s Tyreke Evans Notable Stats